econprofmath/starter-hugo-academic/content/authors/admin/_index.md

 <div id="teaching-philosophy">
     <h2>Teaching Philosophy</h2>
     <p>His teaching philosophy is centered around active learning in the classroom and leveraging technology to deliver an authentic learning experience, even in large classrooms.
-Technology has the power to enhance student success through frequent quizzes, interactive videos, and Ai powered learning software.
+Technology has the power to enhance student success through frequent quizzes, interactive videos, and {AI} powered learning software.
 He advocates for creativity in building student engagement and innovative ways to deliver subject matter.</p>
 </div>

 <div id="areas-of-focus">